shrutijaiswal2905/Dynamic-Sales-Insights-Dashboard-using-Power-BI/README.md

 As Power BI files are often large and may not render natively on GitHub:

-🎥 **Watch the full interactive demo:** [YouTube Walkthrough](https://youtu.be/6cV3OwFrOkk?si=wvX74FywIOTk24F5)

 If you wish to explore the `.pbix` file:
 1. Download the Power BI Desktop application (free).
-2. Download the `OnlineSalesDashboard.pbix` file from this repository (or request via Google Drive if too large).
+2. Download the `ECOMMERCE SALES DASHBOARD.pbix` file from this repository.
 3. Open in Power BI Desktop and interact with slicers, drill-through, and visuals to explore insights.

 ---